aishwaryabhasme22/AzureDevOps-Zero-to-Hero/Day9/README.md

 - A group of one or more identical Virtual machines that can be scaled out and scaled in based on the demand/schedule and manual actions.
 - This ensures high availability and fault tolerance so that if one VM crashes, another gets provisioned using the template.
 - This is similar to AWS AutoScaling Groups or GCP Managed Instance Groups.

+suppose we have installed the python,docker in microsoft hosted agent for 1 st run it will run the code
+For 2 nd run it again installs the softwares As microsoft alots a new pool everytime

+While in self hosted pool if we add the default software for one time it will stay on in every run